sjacks26/FB_to_mongo/README.md

     * Enter the credentials for Mongo into mongo_auth.
 If your instance of mongo is not password-protected, change "AUTH" to False.
     * Enter the name you want for the Mongo DB into mongo_auth.
 FB_to_mongo will automatically create collection names that will live inside the DB you name here.
 4) Run `create_candidate_info_json.py`
 5) Check the file named in candidate_info_json_file in `config.py`.
-Make any chances as appropriate.
+Make any changes as appropriate.
 The string that appears after the colon in each line will be the value for a field called "name" in the documents in each collection.
-6) Run `FB_data_parsing.py`.
+6) Run the code using `sudo python3 FB_data_parsing.py >> insert.log 2>&1 &`.
 This code is meant to run perpetually.
 When it finishes processing data, it will sleep for one hour before looking for new data to process.

 ## Requirements